The First Parish of Watertown, established in 1630, is one of the oldest parishes in America.

 Charles Brigham designed our current building.
 Below is a link to a biography of him by David Russo:

 Adult classes and support groups are offered on a regular basis.
 Our Social Action Committee sponsors a monthly Giving Box where parishioners have the opportunity to contribute to a variety of local social service organizations.
-Information about all of our programs is printed in our parish newsletter, the Arbella.
+Our Adult Choir, Youth Choir, and Children’s Choir provide further opportunities for participation.